hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/04-how-the-sons-of-faridun-went-to-the-king-of-yaman.md

 Sarv, hearing of their coming, decked his host

-Like pheasant's plumes, and sent to welcome them v.
-72
+Like pheasant's plumes, and sent to welcome them

 A goodly band of kinsfolk and of magnates.